amer/resinfra/logging/README.md

 $ docker-compose up -d
 ```

-Kibana should now be running on port 5601.
+Kibana should now be exposed to port 5601 of the host.
 Elasticsearch will be exposed to the host on port 9200.

 ### Install filebeat
 We will install filebeat manually on the same host as we are running the ELK containers.